West Baden National Bank

-West Baden National Bank, also known as Springs Valley Bank & Trust Company, is a historic bank building located at West Baden Springs, Orange County, Indiana.
+West Baden National Bank, also known as Springs Valley Bank & Trust Company, is a historic bank building located at West Baden Springs, Indiana.
 It was built in 1917, and is a two-story, Classical Revival style reinforced concrete building sheathed in yellow brick with limestone detailing.
 It features a recessed entry with unfluted Ionic order columns in antis, large round-arched transom window, and a central parapet.

 It was listed on the National Register of Historic Places in 1993.